microsoft/StatisticsTool/user_defined_functions/reading_functions/readme.txt

 Input:
 a.
 Accept as input a path to the data file (any type that the user preffered)
+b. kwargs - Additional options and parameters that can be passed to the function.

 A reading function should:
 1. Read the input file (The type of the file is defined by the user according to user prefference)